ial1006/mtb-evo-model/README.md

 11. Test population equilibria across a range of mutation and recombination rates
 12. Adjust increment/decrement values as needed

-# Third batch of things to do: evolvability
+# Fourth batch of things to do: evolvability
 13. Make the mutation rate dynamic, based on its own gene
 14. Make the recombination rate dynamic, based on its own gene
 15. See if these rates evolve to more optimal values based on **11**